 Master of Health Administration

-Metropolitan State University of Denver new Master of Health Administration (MHA), is designed to prepare students for a challenging and rewarding career in health care.
+Metropolitan State University of Denver new Master of Health Administration (MHA), is designed to prepare students for a challenging and rewarding career in healthcare.
 The program offers continuing students, as well as those looking to increase their knowledge and earning potential, a unique and well-rounded insight into an industry that is expected to see a 17% increase in employment by 2024.
 The MHA program can be completed in 2.5 years in small class sessions that promote student interaction and individualized attention.

 Our program is designed to develop health care leaders for a rapidly changing world.

-- Designed for full-time of part time students
+- Designed for full-time or part-time students

 - 40 credit hours

 - 8-week course format